vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

   application and instead directly seek professional earwax removal, but either way I plan to wait at least a week from 2026-01-04 before booking the appointment.

+## Wrapping up on 2026-01-27 (past midnight from 2026-01-26)

+### Hearing is back to normal
+I did minimum audible volume tests (both ears) and balance tests with both normal headphones and bone conduction headphones, and performed at the upper end of normal (the better-than-usual performance may be because I did the tests late at night and there was less ambient noise at the time).

+I did minimum audible volume and balance tests on 2026-01-05, 2026-01-09, 2026-01-13, and 2026-01-17.
+Starting 2026-01-09, all minimum audible volume tests passed, though some of the balance tests failed by small margins (with the balance test on 2026-01-17 with bone conduction headphones favoring the left ear!).

+As of 2026-01-27, I have not experienced any weird volume mismatch issues between the ears when listening to audio in the normal course of operations using either normal headphones or bone conduction headphones.

+In light of all these facts, I have decided that the "reduced hearing in left ear" incident can be closed.

+### Ear drop application plan going forward

+My plan going forward is to apply the Ear Wax MD ear drops every month, alternating between the ears, so that the frequency of application in a given ear is once every two months.

+This seems a sufficiently low frequency that concerns associated with frequent ear drop application should not be an issue.
+At the same time, I think it is high enough that I should avoid having significant baseline earwax buildup where a single night can tip me off into reduced hearing in one ear.

+Since I have already done two rounds of ear drop application in my left ear in the recent past, with the second round in early January 2026, I am planning to set odd months for the left ear and even months for the right ear.